Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: -search experimental results in general financial markets

-In our experiments, we consider 3 week trading periods with prices observed every $10$ minutes.
-Since BTC is traded 24/7, each trading period consists of such that $T = 6 \times 24 \times 7 \times 3 = 3024$.
-Price observations of 10 minutes are chosen such that there is sufficient time to observe a change in price and avoid redundant prices.
-(Excessively fine-grained observations leads to consecutive prices often being the same).
-Similarly, an extended 3-week trading period is chosen in order to have enough time to capture potential price fluctuations.

-However, there are insufficient 3-week trading periods in a 5-year span in order to have enough rounds to learn the confidence factor $\la$ using online learning.
-Thus we allow \otpalgalf to generate additional rounds by overlapping 3-week trading periods by 3 days.
-That is, if an instance is the period 1/01/2016 to 1/21/2016, the next overlapping instance is 1/04/2016 to 1/25/2016.
-With overlapping instances, there are 577 instances of $k$-search available for online learning.
+We consider the problem of buying or selling BTC over 3-week trading periods.
+Prices are observed every $10$ minutes such that $T = 3024$.
+We set the units available to be traded to $k = 100$.
+The price limits $\pmax$ and $\pmin$ are conservatively set according to the maximum and minimum over the entire 5-year period.

-To generate a prediction $P$, we use the observed maximum (or minimum) price of the previous 3-week period.
-With prediction error $\epsilon = |\max_{t \in [T]}p_t - P|$ or $\epsilon = |\min_{t \in [T]}p_t - P|$, we evaluate the impact of prediction quality by adjusting the error level in hindsight between 0.0 to 1.0, where 0.0 indicates setting the error to $0.0 \times \epsilon$ and 1.0 indicates setting the error to $1.0 \times \epsilon$.
-Error values were tested between 0.0 and 1.0 at 0.1 intervals, and 0.7 was selected as the final parameter as a representative illustration of the effect.
+To generate a prediction $P$, we use the observed maximum (or minimum) exchange rate of the previous instance.
+To evaluate the impact of prediction quality, we adjust the prediction error level with a scalar value between 0 and 1, where 0 indicates perfect predictions and 1 indicates non-adjusted predictions.
+Although BTC has experienced drastic price fluctuations, these occurrences are still rare.
+Therefore, to evaluate the performance in worst-case settings, we define an instance $\rho-$hard by giving it a fixed probability $\rho$ of observing the worst-case price in the last time slot.

-A problem instance is denoted $\rho$-hard by giving it a probability $\rho \in [0,1]$ to experience the theoretical worst-case sequence of prices in the last $k$ time slots. $\rho$ values between 0.0 and 0.5 were tested at 0.1 intervals, and the range 0.0 to 0.3 was selected as a representative illustration, as the effect at 0.4 and 0.5 was deemed similar.

-Various of $k$ ranging from 5 to 2500 were tested.
-The presented values of [5,25,125,525] were selected to best illustrate the effect of $k$, as the theoretical dependence of competitive ratio on $k$ is non-linear.

-To test a $\theta$ multiplier of $x$, we adjust each observed price in the entire price sequence by either $\sqrt{x}$ or $\frac{1}{\sqrt{x}}$, depending on whether it is above or below the mean price.
-In this manner, the adjusted price fluctuation ratio has been multiplied by $x$.
-During development we tested small values of $x$ between 0.25 and 1, but discovered that effects were more visible for large $\theta$ multipliers between 1.0 and 4.0.